andy-goryachev-oracle/Test/doc/Experiments/NodeProperties.md

 ## Non-Goals

-The following are out of scope for this proposal:
+The following are out of scope at this time:

 - applying the same solution to other frequently used classes such as `Region` or `Labeled`
 - provide public API